YU-Zhejian/art_modern/docs/FAQ.md

 ### What kinds of CPUs are supported by the simulator?

 Although this application should theoretically support both endianness, only little endian is tested.
 That is, if you're working on an Intel or AMD CPU, this application should work fine.

-### Is there an interface for Python, Java, and more?

-We may develop a C interface in the future after the APIs and design of the core library are settled.

 ### Does this program support cross-compilation?